TriticeaeToolbox/ontology-scripts/WORKFLOW_NEW.md

 important to know how the different ontology terms are defined and how they relate to each other:

 - A **variable** is the term that actual phenotype observations are associated with.
 The variable is composed of a *trait*, *method*, and *scale*.
-For example, when you go out into the field and measure plant height you will associate your measurement with a single variable that is composed of the trait for plant height, the method that describes the way you observed the trait (such as a direct measurement of plant height using a meter stick vs a calculated measurement of plant height using a clinometer), and the scale used to record the measurmenet (such as cm vs m).
+For example, when you go out into the field and measure plant height you will associate your measurement with a single variable that is composed of the trait for plant height, the method that describes the way you observed the trait (such as a direct measurement of plant height using a meter stick), and the scale used to record the measurmenet (such as cm).
 - A **trait** is the entity that is observed.
 In our plant height example, the trait would be plant height with a description of how plant height is defined for your crop.
 - A **method** is the procedure for observing a trait.
-In our example for plant height we would create a direct measurement of plant height method that describes how to measure plant height directly in the filed using a meter stick.
-A trait can have more than one method associated with it, if it is observed in different ways.
+In our example for plant height we would create a method for the direct measurement of plant height that describes how to measure plant height directly in the filed using a meter stick.
+A trait can have more than one method associated with it, if it is observed in different ways (such as the direct measurement of the height using a meter stick vs a calculated measurement of plant height using a clinometer).
 - A **scale** is the units in which a trait is observed (such as cm).
 A categorical scale can have descriptions for each of its categories.
 - A **trait class** is a category of traits.
 Each trait should be associated with